niklaushirt/cp4waiops-training/content/Installing Operator/install_aimanager_00.md

 weight: 21
 ---

-# Preparing to run commands
+# Preparing to run commands in your Terminal

 The official documentation can be found [here](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.5.0?topic=manager-starter-installation-cli).